 2. Being Kind to Others Can Increase Happiness

-In this recent study, participants were found to have a higher level of happiness after 7 days of performing acts of kindness – whether it was an acquaintance or even a stranger.
+In this 2019 study by Lee Rowland and Oliver Scott Curry, participants were found to have a higher level of happiness after 7 days of performing acts of kindness – whether it was an acquaintance or even a stranger.

 3. Even Just Observing Acts of Kindness Increases Happiness

-In the study previously mentioned, even just actively observing acts of kindness every day for a seven day stretch were shown to increase levels of happiness.
+In the same 2019 study, it was determined that even just actively observing acts of kindness every day for a seven day stretch were shown to increase levels of happiness.
+This reaffirms the Biblical principles of being wise with the type of people you spend your time around.

 4. Showing Kindness Can Increase Serotonin